 Consider using products with lower THC concentration.
 High THC concentration products have been associated with increased risk of adverse health effects.

-Choose the “right” serving size for the kind of cannabis experience you want so you can avoid negative effects.
-(See “What is the ‘right’ serving size?”)
+Choose the “right” serving size for the kind of cannabis experience you want so you can avoid negative effects (See “What is the ‘right’ serving size?”).

 Safe Storage and Proper Disposal